TeamTrumpet/simplestore/docs/api.md

 This API is served with Basic Authentication, valid credentials are required on all requests.

+All data is scoped to the current logged in user, so there is no risk of affecting other users's data by performing actions as yourself.

 # Group Document

 ## Documents [/]